-While the CDR from Ionian Boots of Lucidity is certainly useful, its simply not nearly as effective on Sona as the speedy Boots of Mobility.
+While the CDR from Ionian Boots of Lucidity is certainly useful, its simply not nearly as effective on Sona as the speedy Mobility Boots.
 Plus, you can see my final item set would be over max CDR (40%) if I had those boots.

 I go these particular items to be very effective at movement, warding, and to have a good mix of mana regen/ap/cdr, with a bit of survivability on top.

-The order to the core build is tough to describe, but generally after philosopher's stone and Boots of Speed, I buy what I feel I need more at the time, such as tank or mana regen.
+The order to the core build is tough to describe, but generally after philosopher's stone and Boots, I buy what I feel I need more at the time, such as tank or mana regen.
 Remember to save enough left over money to buy sight wards until you have a Sightstone.

 Pink Ward vs Oracles: I recommend pinks over oracles until you have a full build, because you are too squishy to rely on your tankiness to survive team fights like most people who get oracles.
 Instead, grab a few pink wards every time you go home, so you always have 1 to throw out in the middle of a team fight, or while you pass obvious warding places.